aakashsharan/inheritance-polymorphism-java/README.md

 ###**how to use it?**

-it's an eclipse project, so just clone the repository and start eclipse. from eclipse do the following steps to import the project
+it's an eclipse project so from eclipse do the following steps to import the project:

 ```
 eclipse > file > import > existing projects into workspace.